-The question hounding every home buyer and more so in the current situation when people are struggling to save their Lives & Livelihoods in lieu of the corona pandemic which has brought the world on its knees.
+The question hounds every home buyer and more so in the current situation when people are struggling to save their Lives & Livelihoods in lieu of the corona pandemic which has brought the world to its knees.

 Let us first understand a simple fact that home buying is an emotional – physical need for self – for the family – for social reasons

 However, I always advocate that there are certain points which one must keep in mind to check if he is financially ready and has an agreement of the family in one of the most important decisions of life

 Please consider these before you make a home-buying decision

 - Evaluate whether renting will suffice and satisfy your need for your purpose or whether you and your family would be happy having your own roof since it gives confidence, and a sense of achievement and keeps away from the insecurity of having to vacate at the behest of the landlord.

 - Are you financially ready?
 Have you considered your commitments to ongoing EMIs of an auto loan, education loan, expenses of your wife, your children, and medical expenses of your parents?
 Does your combined income with your wife leave you with a surplus to take the commitment of home loan EMI? if YES, you surely are ready